meanjula/MERN_Project/backend/readme.md

 #### Connection.js

-- With the help of mongoose, databse is connected with the application using mongodb databse uri.
+- Databse is connected with the application using mongodb databse uri.
-- Secure the database uri and password by including it in .env file, which is git ignored.
+- Secure the database uri and password by including it in .env file and git ignore it.

 ### Model

 #### UserSchema.js

 - creating userSchema and model
-  - define the json format with schema
+  - define the json data format with schema

 ##### password hashing